Our Story

 As membership continued to grow and a larger building became necessary, the faithful members offered labor and finances to construct the fifth and present church structure known as Peck's Memorial United Methodist Church.
 The first service was held in 1939, and now the bell salvaged from the fire-damaged third building is visible on the front lawn, a testament to the faith and resilience of its members.

 Since its modest beginning over 200 years ago, Peck's Memorial UMC still has among its membership some descendants of the charter members of the church.
-A small community church, it offers love and friendship to all who would welcome an opportunity to serve and worship God and be in mission to our neighbors and to the world.
+A small, involved community church, it offers love and friendship to all who would welcome an opportunity to serve and worship God and be in mission to our neighbors and to the world.